Luk-linux/bash-calc/README.md

 # Bash Calculator

 A simple interactive calculator written in Bash that allows users to perform basic arithmetic operations.
-This script prompts the user for input and provides results in real-time.
+This script prompts the user for input and provides results in real-time  with ease.

 ## Features